mrtrandinhvn/dinhgallery-api/README.md

 - **Enterprise Application roles** for permission management

 ## Setup locally
 ### Launch with Docker
 - Install Docker for windows.
 - Check `launchSettings.json` to find the `env.example` file, copy that file to the path set in `DockerfileRunArguments` and fill in the value.
+- Double check the volume mapping for storage folder.
+That is where all the user uploaded files are going to be.